miekg/skydns2/README.md

 * Text - text you want to add (this returned when doing a TXT query);
 * TTL - the time-to-live of the service, overriding the default TTL.
 If the etcd key also has a TTL, the minimum of this value and the etcd TTL is used.
+* TargetStrip - when synthesising a name for an IP only SRV record, take the path name and strip `TargetStrip` labels from the ride hand side.
+* Group - limit recursion and only return service that share the Group's value.

 Path is the only mandatory field.